 The academic year begins in August and is divided into three semesters.
 Students may enter at the beginning of any semester.
-Official dates, times, and locations for registration for a given semester will be announced prior to the opening of that semester.
+Official dates, times, and locations for registration as well as dates and times of telephone registration will be announced prior to the registration of that semester.
+Telephone registration can be accomplished via a touch-tone telephone using MSCC's voice response 1WAY at 931-393-1929.
 All students are expected to complete registration on the dates announced.